JeffinKR924/Savior-Chome-Extension/README.md

 ## 🚀 About the Creator
-My name is Jeffin Rajan and I am a Computer Science major at Drexel University. **This program was created and submitted for Drexel Freshmen Design Project**
+My name is Jeffin Rajan and I am a Computer Science major at Drexel University. **This program was created and submitted for Drexel Freshman Design Project**

 ## 🔗 Links